yunhuijang/AI810.github.io/README.md

 #### Structure prediction accuracy

 ESMFold produces accurate atomic-resolution predictions, achieving performance comparable to RoseTTAFold on the CAMEO benchmark.
 Notably, when MSAs are omitted in AlphaFold [3] and RoseTTAFold [6], their accuracy significantly declines.
-This highlights the robustness of ESMFold’s MSA-free architecture and validates the effectiveness of language model-based representations in capturing structural information directly from sequence alone.
+This highlights the robustness of ESMFold's MSA-free architecture and validates the effectiveness of language model-based representations in capturing structural information directly from sequence alone.